-To sit for this comprehensive exam, a student must complete a minimum of 60 semester credit hours of college level education and a fee must be paid to the CFP Board.
-Anyone considering seeking the CFP designation must meet individually with the program coordinator to be advised of CFP procedures and certification requirements.
+To sit for this comprehensive exam, a student must pass an accredited certificate program (such as this one), have a four-year college degree and pay a fee to the CFP Board.
+Anyone seeking the CFP designation should meet individually with the program coordinator to be advised of CFP procedures and certification requirements.
+Further information is also available on the CFP Board's web site: www.CFP.net/become.